-Locate the O2 sensor female terminals 3 and 4 of the O2 sensor connector itself (not the engine wiring harness O2 connector).
+Locate the O2 sensor terminals number 1 and number 2 of the O2 sensor connector itself (which has male terminals).

 If the heater element is fried, your multimeter will show an open (usually indicated by the letters OL) or a number over 10 K Ωs.

 Let's take a look at your test results: